lucebert/langchain-doc-graph/README.md

 - **Semantic Search**: Find relevant documentation based on meaning
 - **Context-Aware Responses**: Responses consider multiple documentation sources

+## Supported Providers

+This project has been tested with:
+- **Vector Database**: Pinecone
+- **LLM**: OpenAI

+The system is structured to work with other providers, but implementations for alternatives would need to be added.

 ## Getting Started

 1. Copy `.env.example` to `.env`